onegronm/angular-basics/README.md

  ## Forms

 - Template-Driven approach: Angular infers the Form object from the DOM.
+(TD)
 - Reactive approach: Form is created programmatically and synchronized with the DOM.

-### Registering the controls with Angular (template approach)
+### TD: registering the controls with Angular (template-driven approach)
 ```html
 <input type="text" ngModel name="username">
 ```

-### Submitting and using the form
+### TD: submitting and using the form
 Add "#f" to create a local reference on the form control.
 This allows passing the form element as an event argument.
 ```html
 <form (ngSubmit)="onSubmit(f)" #f>